malwina0/2022L-ML/Homeworks/README.md

 Validation of models made by another team.
 The task was to test several clustering methods (*KMeans*, *agglomerative clustering*, *K-medoids*, *DBSCAN*) and select the optimal number of clusters using the elbow and silhouette methods and Davies–Bouldin index.

 ### HW 6
 Validation of models made by another team.
-The task was to make Principal Component Analysis, present eigenvectors and eigenvalues on biplot diagram and selectig  the appropriate number of components.
+The task was to make Principal Component Analysis, present eigenvectors and eigenvalues on biplot diagram and selecting the appropriate number of components.